QueSchoenenberger/AutomatedDiscovery/README.md

 3. Run the Docker container:
 ```
-docker run -p 5000:5000 redaction-app
+docker run -p 5000:5000 automated-discovery
+```
 Open a web browser and access the application at http://localhost:5000.
-```

 ## Configuration
 - API Key: Set your OpenAI API key in the openai_api.py file.